txt/ase23/docs/intro.md

 these problems.
-Our essential task (a big enough one to be sure) is simply to _keep open the options for the future_ or perhaps even to **broaden them** a bit by creating new variety and new niches.
-Our grandchildren cannot ask more of us than that we offer to them the same chance for adventure, for the pursuit of new and interesting designs, that we have had."
+Our essential task (a big enough one to be sure) is simply to _keep open the options for the future_ or perhaps even to **broaden them** a bit by creating new variety and new niches."

+> "Our grandchildren cannot ask more of us than that we offer to them the same chance for adventure, for the pursuit of new and interesting designs, that we have had."